BitcoinDevShop/pln/README.md

 - Fund channels with an external wallet, and no change!
 - Sending
 - No receive lol
-- DO NOT USE THIS ISN'T EVEN ALPHA YET
+- DO NOT USE THIS IS BARELY EVEN ALPHA

 Here's our hackathon presentation: [slides](https://github.com/BitcoinDevShop/pln/files/8893172/pln.pdf) and [video](https://www.youtube.com/watch?v=gaQ0m1AMpq0?start=6454)